tripleso9/SHAP-explainability-with-Diabetes-data/README.md

-The diabetes2 contained dataset used
+The "diabetes2" a .csv file contained dataset used